+The Ottoman Empire was being acceleratingly weakened by the numerous mutinies, the Balkan Wars and the constant provocations of the Russian Empire and the British.
+At that time, the tension between Austria-Hungary and Serbia was making the world restless.
+The Ottoman Empire initially tried to forge an alliance with the Entente powers but they declined, since the regrowth of the Ottoman Empire would vastly weaken their mandates in the Middle East.
+Germany, however, had no such problems.
 Fearing that they would fall weak before the Triple Entente and not trusting the instable Austria-Hungary enough, they decided to enlist the help of the crumbling Ottoman Empire.
 Not only would this open another front in war, but also after they won the war, Germany could very easily subjugate the Ottomans and take hold of the Middle East.
 So, with the aid of Enver Pasha and İttihat ve Terakki, the Ottoman Empire joined the war alongside the Central Powers and was crushed.
 Turkey officially joined the war when Russia bombed the Black Sea shore.

 The Eastern Front proved to be disastrous.
 The French were dominating the southeast, the Russians were advancing at large from the northeast and the Arabs, provoked by the British, backstabbed the Ottomans which was a huge blow to them and caught them off-guard (Since the Caliph, who was also the Emperor of the empire, had declared a Holy Jihad calling for all Muslim peoples to join the Central Powers).
 The campaign of Galipolli is what marked the fate of Turkey in the war.
 Through great acts of heroism etc. etc. the front was won and this marked the end of Churchill’s WWI career.
 The battle was partly won by the constant aids of the newly formed Bolshevik Interregnum between the Russian Empire the Soviet Republic.
 Moreover, Lenin had given back the lands the Russian Empire had invaded back to Turkey.
 Nevertheless, even after these campaigns, Rauf Orbay signed the treaty of Sevres and Turkey was partitioned.

 Then came Kemal Ataturk and the war of independence.
 The Western Front proved to be especially troublesome and Ataturk called for total war.
 The Greeks were hardly subjugated and the British and the French took a great deal of time before being kicked out and the treaty of Lausanne was signed.
 Through great ordeals the battle was won and the secular, democratic Republic of Turkey was established, but that was only a beginning…

 This is what is taught here in our schools, sans the deeper politics.[/quote]

 Sounds close enough from my knowledge.
 Do they teach you that the Marmara region, the Black Sea region, the Aegean region and 95% of these islands(http://en.wikipedia.org/wiki/Turkish_islands) were continously inhabited by Greeks for thousands of years?
 Invasion of Cyprus and annexation of the North followed by declaration of an indenpendent state?
 I already mentioned the genocidal pogroms.
 You won’t want to mention them in your project or you’ll be arrested for ‘denigrating the Turkish state/institutions.’[/quote]

 Thats not true, they only ignored it until the Kurds exploded a few banks in Europe which immediately led to the PKK being declared a “terrorist” organization, so I guess we know now what is worth more, Kurdish lifes or bank held property.